 Sorrento Yacht Charters – Things To Do & See

 There are many things to see and experience while on your yacht charter in Sorrento:

 Built on the same place where there once stood a private chapel, the Basilica of Sant’ Antonio dates back to the 11th century.
 Head inside and you’ll find a sea of interesting sites: valuable paintings by Giovanni Bernardo Lama and Giacomo Del Po, the religious offerings of sailors, two cetacean ribs, and a 1753-built crypt – which houses the tomb of Sant ’ Antonino, the patron saint of Sorrento.

 Church of Santa Maria Delle Grazie

 Originally built in 1556, and sitting along the Via Santa Maria Delle Grazie, this church was the result of the will of a deceased noblewoman, Bernardina Donnorso.
 Purposely erected near a women’s monastery of seclusion, this church houses a series of paintings by Silvestro Buono Junior – including one above the altar, which depicts the Madonna Delle Grazie, who the church is named after.

 Correale Museum of Terranova

-Opened in May 1924, this fine art museum houses 17th- and 18th-century paintings by Artemisia Gentileschi, Battistello, Caracciolo, Solimena, Van Dyck, Kassel and Belvedere.
-Wander through its 24 rooms, spread across its four floors, and you’ll find an interesting porcelain collection from Meissen, Sevres, Bow, Wien and Capodimonte; as well as beautiful furniture, rare consoles and table clocks and precious Murano glass.
+Opened in May 1924, this fine art museum houses 17th- and 18th-century paintings by Artemisia Gentileschi, Battistelli, Caracciolo, Solimena, Van Dyck, Kassel, and Belvedere.
+Wander through its 24 rooms, spread across its four floors, and you’ll find an interesting porcelain collection from Meissen, Sevres, Bow, Wien, and Capodimonte; as well as beautiful furniture, rare consoles, and table clocks, and precious Murano glass.